How Climate Change Affects Insurance Rates

 A flooded modern living room with stylish furniture

 Florida homeowners insurance premiums have surged in recent years.
-The state's average annual premium is among the highest in the nation, driven by hurricane exposure, litigation costs and a shrinking private insurance market.
+The state's average annual premium is among the nation's highest.
+Hurricane exposure, litigation costs and a shrinking private insurance market have pushed rates up.
 Several major insurers have exited the Florida market entirely or stopped writing new policies, leaving hundreds of thousands of homeowners with fewer choices and higher costs.
-California has seen a parallel crisis fueled by wildfire risk, with carriers restricting new policies across high-risk ZIP codes and the state's insurer of last resort absorbing a growing share of the market.
+California faces a similar crisis.
+Wildfire risk has prompted carriers to restrict new policies across high-risk ZIP codes, and the state's insurer of last resort now covers a larger portion of the market.

-Climate change's effect on insurance rates is now a national-level question, not a state-specific one.
 Global insured catastrophe losses have exceeded $100 billion annually for five consecutive years, per Swiss Re Institute's sigma 1/2025 report.
-The interconnected global reinsurance market means catastrophic losses in one region ultimately push up the cost of coverage everywhere, including states that rarely experience major disasters.
+The global reinsurance market connects these losses across regions.
+Catastrophic losses in one state push up coverage costs nationwide, even in states that rarely face major disasters.

 mglogo icon